TheCodingDojo/algorithms/src/recursion/intro-notes/intro.md

 ## Base Case

-- the goal of the recursion where you return the result actual desired value
+- The goal of the recursion where you return a value instead of more recursive function calls.
-- additional note: `return functionName()`
+- `return functionName()`
-  - the `return` is needed even tho elsewhere you may have a `return someValue` so that the initial function call will return whatever the inner recursive function calls return, otherwise `undefined` will be ultimately returned
+  - Typically when doing recursion, you need to `return` the recursive function call, otherwise, the base case is only returned within nested function calls and does not get returned all the way out to the first call to the function.

 ---

 ## Termination Condition

-- when something 'bad' happens, exit the recursion
+- When something 'bad' happens, exit the recursion with `return`.
-- prevents bad inputs from triggering the recursion
+- Prevents bad inputs from triggering the recursion.

 ---